 N.B.
 The space is open to also accommodate artwork by other artists, so if interested in displaying your work, you may contact Jessica Cargill for more information.

 With so much to indulge in – food, drinks, shopping, art – you can easily spend hours at FnB Downtown engaging all your senses.
 Eat.
 Drink.
 Meet & Shop.
 Treat yo’ self!

 Which section would you want to indulge in first?

 - Food Variety 70%

 Where It All Started: The Swiss Stores

 Around 1932, a Swiss-born rum merchant living in Jamaica named Rudolf Wäckerlin traveled regularly through Switzerland to sell rum for his company Rum Basel – more popularly known as CORUBA.
 On one trip, he met Hans Wilsdorf who was selling Rolex watches.
 Mr. Wäckerlin brought some to Jamaica to sell which led to The Swiss Stores opening.
 In 1958 the Swiss Stores became Jamaica’s first fully air-conditioned store.

 The Early Days: F&B Downtown

-The concept Eat&Drink, Meet&Shop, only came to life at The Swiss Stores in 2012.
-F&B Downtown Restaurant started with only one table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.
-Fine dining, fine jewellery, and fine arts come together to create the experience that exists today.
+The concept Eat&Drink, Meet&Shop came to life at The Swiss Stores in 2012.
+F&B Downtown started with 1 table and a sandwich menu, which is a long way from today’s 35 tables and a diverse cuisine options.

 Like this article?
 Pin for future travel plans!